 8 Great Ways to Get the Most from Your Trailer Tires

-Maintaining trailer tires isn’t always the same as what you do for passenger vehicle tires.
-Here are the basics on getting the longest tire life, figuring out your load range, making sure you’ve got your trailer weight calculated right and preventing tire failure.
+Maintaining trailer tires — whether they are ST (Special Trailer) or LT (Light Truck) — isn’t always the same as what you do for passenger vehicle tires.
+Here are some basics on getting the most out of your trailer tires.

 1. Maintain the Right Trailer Tire Pressure.

-Running ST (Special Trailer) tires under-inflated is a sure way to quickly wear them out and invite tire failure.
-Keeping them at the full PSI (pounds per square inch) pressure is key for longevity, load-carrying ability, cool running and best fuel economy.
+Running your ST or LT trailer tires under-inflated is a sure way to quickly wear them out and invite tire failure.
+Keeping them at the proper air pressure is key for longevity, load-carrying capacity, and the ability for the tire to dissipate heat better.

 Trailer tire pressure should always be checked when the tire is cold, ideally before being driven that day.
 Driving generates heat and heat generates pressure, which will throw off your measurement.
 Here’s how to do it yourself.